Roropey/CSI_Project/README.md

 ## example

 This folder contains the obj model used to test and measure the implementation.
 Some version of the obj are modified to be watertight (no hole) and so may change the manifold level.

+## js and src

+This two folders are used by server.py and are from the "https://gitea.tforgione.fr/tforgione/obja" deposit.